jdeschat/Weather-Dashboard/README.md

 4. Click on previously searched cities which are saved in the left hand side of the web page

 ## Contributors
-To contribute to Professional-README-generator, clone this repo locally and commit your code on a separate branch.
+To contribute to Weather-Dashboard, clone this repo locally and commit your code on a separate branch.

 Contributors: